Rep-tile: 45°-90°-45° triangles

 Polyforms based on isosceles right triangles, with sides in the ratio 1 : 1 : √2, are known as polyabolos.
 An infinite number of them are rep-tiles.
 Indeed, the simplest of all rep-tiles is a single isosceles right triangle.
 It is rep-2 when divided by a single line bisecting the right angle to the hypotenuse.
 Rep-2 rep-tiles are also rep-2n and the rep-4,8,16+ triangles yield further rep-tiles.
 These are found by discarding half of the sub-copies and permutating the remainder until they are mirror-symmetrical within a right triangle.
 In other words, two copies will tile a right triangle.
 One of these new rep-tiles is reminiscent of the fish formed from three equilateral triangles.

 30°-60°-90° triangles

 Polyforms based on 30°-60°-90° right triangles, with sides in the ratio 1 : √3 : 2, are known as polydrafters.
-Some are identical to polyminoes and polyiamonds, others are distinct.
+Some are identical to polyiamonds.